NCAR/mpr-flex/README.md

 ## General overview
 Three options to run this program (opt in namelist):
-* 0-> Perform model simulation (specified in idModel in namelist) with parameters listed in calPar.txt and restart file (beta multipliers and gamma parameter values) and default for the rest of parameters.
-* 1-> Perform DDS calibration to estimate optimized parameters listed in calPar.txt.
+* 1-> Perform calibration to estimate optimized parameters listed in calPar.txt<sup>a</sup>.
+* 2-> Perform model simulation with calibrated beta multipliers and gamma parameters<sup>b</sup>.
-* 2-> Perform only MPR to estimate parameters listed in calPar.txt and restart file, and output them in NetCDF.
+* 3-> Perform only MPR to estimate beta parameters listed in calPar.txt<sup>c</sup> and output them in NetCDF.

-For opt=1, two options to calibrate 1) multiplier based calibration, 2) MPR calibration. if model use spatially lumped mode, option 1) is equivalent to direct parameter adjustment
+ <sup>a</sup> Model specified in "idModel" in ./nml/namelist.opt (See Model Options section).
+Use Dynamically Dimensional Search algorithm.
+Two options speficied in the 2nd column ("calMethod" column) in calPar.txt to calibrate I) multiplier of a priori beta parameter (calMethod=3), II) gamma parameter in MPR framework (calMethod=1). if model use spatially lumped mode, calMethod=3 is equivalent to direct parameter adjustment. a priori beta parameter file has to be read from model specific I/O. If only scaling parameter calibration desired, use calMethod=2 to avoild calibrating its gamma parameters.

+ <sup>b</sup> This is supposed to be used after option 1.
+The parameter values listed in restart file ("restart_file" in ./nml/namelist.opt) and values read from a priori beta parameter file for the rest of parameters are used for the simulations.
+The list of parameter values in "restart_file" must be match up with a list of beta and gamma parameters and scaling parameter list expanded from calPar.txt.

+ <sup>c</sup> Only beta parameters with 1 or 2 in "calMethod" in calPar.txt.
+This option outputs parameter list in a text file specified in "mpr_param_file" in ./nml/namelist.opt.

 Two inputs need to be prepared for all the run options, 1) calPar.txt and 2) namelist.cal

-1. list which parameters are calibrated (see input/calPar.txt)
+1. list which parameters are calibrated (see input/calPar.txt for further option)
 2. configure/set run (see nml/namelist.cal)
    see comments for each nml variables for what kind of information need to be provided